 mechanization leads to reduction in the cost of agricultural operations per unit output.

-12. IMPROVEMENT IN QUALITY OF PRODUCE CAN BE ACHIEVED THROUGH FARM MECHANIZATION:
+a clear advantages of farm mechanization is the IMPROVEMENT IN QUALITY OF PRODUCE CAN BE ACHIEVED THROUGH FARM MECHANIZATION:

 13. MECHANIZATION SUPPLIES LABOUR FOR OTHER SECTORS: